All Episodes

 And if we will get back to our roots, more people will run.

-And so, you know, my phrase when I was really out on the campaign trail was if we want to make America great again, we have to make America godly again.
+And so, you know, my phrase when I was really out on the campaign trail was, if we want to make America great again, we have to make America godly again.

 There's a natural law that most people recognize.

-And so to me, you know, that's um obviously biased in this, uh that's the answer I see as people coming back to knowing God and living for God will produce a change in the culture.
+That's the answer I see as people coming back to knowing God and living for God will produce a change in the culture.

 I'm a firm believer.

-All of us are capable of much greater than what we believe we can achieve, but all of us are also capable of much worse than what we think we would ever do.
+But all of us are also capable of much worse than what we think we would ever do.

 That's why I bring up the social media thing consistently, is because if you're feeding yourself this rage, this anger, this hatred, you're going to become rageful.